Berlin Cafe and Specialty Coffee Guide

 I've met and will be meeting some of the outstanding female coffee people that shape and influence the specialty coffee scene in Berlin.
 We talk about their careers in coffee, their achievements, opportunities for closing the gender gap and personal plans for the future.
 This project has no finish line, so do come back from time to time, join in on the discussion and let's celebrate diversity!

-A guide to Specialty Coffee Shops in Berlin
+A guide to Specialty Coffee Shops and Cafes in Berlin

 Last updated October 2017